Implicit vs Unfolded Graph Neural Networks: Datasets, Experiment Details, and Model Specifications

 And for convenience and visualization, we also adopt the reparameterizations $\tau = \bar \tau^{\frac{1}{2-p}}$ and $T = \bar T^\frac{1}{2-p}$, and plot $\rho(z^2)$ and $s(z^2)$ in Figure \ref{fig:attn} using $p=0.1$, $\tau=0.2$, $T=2$.

 Overall, this flexible choice has a natural interpretation in terms of its differing behavior between the intervals $[0,\bar{\tau}]$, $(\bar{\tau},\bar{T})$, and $(\bar{T},\infty)$.
 For example, in the $[0,\bar{\tau}]$ interval a quadratic penalty is applied, which leads to constant attention independent of $z$.
-This is exactly like \twirls{base}.
+This is exactly like the simple case where there is no attention.
 In contrast, within the $(\bar{T},\infty)$ interval $\rho$ is constant and the corresponding attention weight is set to zero (truncation), which is tantamount to edge removal.
 And finally, the middle interval provides a natural transition between these two extremes, with $\rho$ becoming increasingly flat with larger $z$ values.

 Additionally, many familiar special cases emerge for certain parameter selections.
 For example $T=\infty$ corresponds with no explicit truncation, while $p=2$ can instantiate no attention.
 And $T=\tau$ means we simply truncate those edges with large distance, effectively keeping the remaining edge attention weights at $1$ (note that there is normalization during propagation, so setting edges to a constant is equivalent to setting them to $1$).